Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Borrowed from LISP’s back‑quote notation, used in macro definition and invocation to treat whatever "…" is, frozen after binding resolution.
-The "…" part must be a valid ATS2 syntactic sub‑tree; as an example, it may not contain an unclosed expression, hence in that regard and except for freezing and binding resolution, it is like with `SRPDEFINE_DECL`.
+The "…" part must be a valid ATS2 syntactic sub‑tree of an expression; as an example, it may not contain an unclosed expression, hence in that regard and except for freezing and binding resolution, it is like with `SRPDEFINE_DECL`.
 See also `COMMALPAREN_EXP` and `MACDEF_DECL`.

 The identifiers used in the expression, must be dynamic identifiers.
+The macro evaluation must yield an expression, not a declaration.

 Example: